This page is aimed at new students who do not have a current visa to study in the UK, and who need to apply for a Student visa from overseas.

 If you have any questions or concerns, please contact us for advice.

 If you are eligible, Aston will create your unique CAS number once you obtain and accept an unconditional offer.
-You may also have to pay a deposit before Aston can issue your CAS.
+Most students will be required to pay a deposit before Aston will issue a CAS.

 Your CAS will be sent to you via email and contains information about your course as well as your personal information.

 Getting an unconditional offer is not a guarantee you will get a CAS.
 Aston is legally obligated to assess your eligibility for a CAS number regardless of an unconditional offer.
-We must assess a variety of factors like an applicant's previous immigration history in the UK, including visa refusals and how long someone has already spent studying in the UK.
+We must assess factors such as an applicant's previous immigration history in the UK, including visa refusals, and how long someone has already spent studying in the UK.

-During the admissions stage, you will be sent a Pre-CAS questionnaire to complete to complete via Aston MAP.
+During the admissions stage, you will be sent a link to the CAS Shield questionnaire.
+This link and the CAS Shield questionnaire is unique to you.

-It is crucial you complete this quickly and accurately so we can make a proper assessment.
+It is crucial you complete this questionnaire quickly and accurately so we can make a proper assessment.

 You will need to provide your current passport for your visa application.
 Ideally, your passport would have at least 6 months before it expires, but this is not mandatory.